JDSherbert/Audio-File-Guide/README.md

 -----------------------------------------------------------------------

 ### .wav
 Waveform Audio File Format (WAV), developed by Microsoft and IBM, is one of the oldest and most widely used audio file formats.
 Introduced in 1991 as a part of the Resource Interchange File Format (RIFF), WAV files are used for storing uncompressed, high-quality audio data.
-Because WAV files are typically uncompressed, they offer superior audio quality but come with larger file sizes.
 They are commonly used in professional audio recording, editing, and archival.

 #### 🔑 Key Features
 - Uncompressed Audio: WAV files usually store audio in an uncompressed format, which means they retain the full fidelity of the original recording.